-NDepend is a great tool for identifying and analyzing dependencies within an application.
+NDepend is a great tool for microservices dependency mapping, helping to to identify, analyze, and resolve dependencies within an application.
 It provides a rich interface for querying information about a code base.
 Creating visualizations can also help you to conceptualize the target service and figure out the work necessary to extract it from a monolith.
 NDepend provides some visualization functionality, but manually creating high-level diagrams using tools like Draw.io or Lucidchart can give you greater control.
 The example below is a manually-drawn map of the dependencies in the healthcare app we talked about:

 Each internal and external dependency represents one or more use case that has to be supported once the microservice is extracted from the monolith.
 These dependencies can be resolved in a number of ways, but will likely require refactoring.
 When determining the best approach for resolving them, it’s helpful to classify dependencies as supporting either synchronous or asynchronous operations.
 A synchronous dependency is one in which a caller needs confirmation that an operation has been completed before completing its own process.
 For example, if the patient record module of our healthcare system is required to log changes for compliance purposes, the notes feature (caller) may need confirmation that a log entry was successful before completing the process of adding a note.
 Creating a shared library or an API are possible solutions to resolving synchronous dependencies.
 An asynchronous dependency does not require that an operation complete before completing its own process.
 For example, if the billing module needs to be updated when a test is ordered for a patient, a doctor shouldn’t be prevented from ordering the test if the billing module is temporarily inaccessible.
 In this case, it may make sense to introduce messaging with a tool like NServicebus, to allow the patient record module to notify the billing service when a test has been ordered.